junxit/us-congress-bills-117/bill.md

 # H.R.
 4032

-> To provide outreach and technical assistance to small providers regarding the benefits of Open RAN networks, and for other purposes.
+> To provide outreach and technical assistance to small providers regarding Open RAN networks, and for other purposes.

 ## § 1.
 Short title